rormoura/rormoura/README.md

 Computer Engineering Undergraduate at the Informatics Center of the Federal University of Pernambuco (Brazil).

-Give me the right tools and a couple time to learn somewthing new and I may surprise you (or maybe not).
+Give me the right tools and a couple time to learn something new and I may surprise you (or maybe not).